 The secret is to make sure an object doesn’t cast a shadow that looks like an indistinguishable lump.
 The best shadows often feature beautiful patterns or solid contours.

-Look for objects that have distinctive silhouettes, instead.
+Look for objects that have distinctive silhouettes.
 You can try just about anything from bicycles to trees, as long as they’re easy to identify.
 Humans also make nice shadows, especially when their arms and legs are spread apart.

-To understand the relationship between light and dark, it’s best if you look at some examples first.
+To understand the relationship between light and dark, it’s best to look at some examples.
 Some of the most famous paintings that employ chiaroscuro include Vermeer’s Milkmaid and Joseph Wright of Derby’s The Orrery.

 Shine your light source onto your subject from different angles until you see nice contrasts and rich textures.
 There’s no right or wrong way of doing it.
 Just experiment with your light and see what type of results you get.

 Now that you know how chiaroscuro works, then you should try how you can use it for different portrait lighting patterns.
 There are a lot of various techniques out there that you can try.
 But for shadow photography, the best ones are Rembrandt lighting and split lighting.

 First, let’s discuss Rembrandt lighting.
 As you’ve probably guessed, it got its name from the famous Dutch painter who was a chiaroscuro master.
 His specific lighting style for his painting looks so gorgeous that photographers decided to adapt it for their own use.

 To create Rembrandt lighting, position your light source about 45 degrees in front of your subject.
 Then adjust it so that it’s above your model’s head and pointing down at them at about 45 degrees.

 Due to the specific placement of the light, the other half of your subject’s face will be in the dark, except for a small triangle-shaped light on the cheek.